NREL/bamcensus/README.md

-# BAMSODA - The Behavior and Advanced Mobility Scalable Open Dataset Aggregator
+# BAMCensus - The Behavior and Advanced Mobility Census Dataset Aggregator
 A tool for downloading large scale geospatial datasets written in Rust.

 This software is a high-performance tool developed in Rust for downloading and processing large-scale geospatial datasets, specifically focusing on US Census data.
 It is designed to address limitations found in existing tools, such as R's [tidycensus](https://walker-data.com/tidycensus/), by providing performant streaming dataset JOIN operations between various US Census datasets (like ACS and LEHD) and their corresponding geometries stored on the TIGER/Lines web server.